yazdayy/sound-event-detection/README.md

 Instructions (more details can be found in run.sh):

 1. Upload the audio clips you would like to process in the 'long_predict' folder
+    - If your audio files are not in .wav format, the prediction system will automatically convert them from their current format to .wav

 2. Run the following command:
     ```